mgomez05/EngineeringChallenge/backend/README.md

 #### `POST /machine`

-- Used for manual testing
+- Used mainly for manual testing (the mobile app does not make any calls to this endpoint)
 - Inserts 1 or more machines into the database

 **Sample Request Body**